CalyrexYT/Centimental-Skillset-Weapons/README.md

 v0.3.1
 - Added black hole feature to chorus of the void
-- Added Riptide feature to mjolnir (crouch and throw to riptide, riptide 5)

 v0.3.2
 - Added black hole velocity feature (no longer tp entities)